KevinWorkman/HappyCoding/tutorials/javascript/_posts/2017-01-15-bootstrap.md

 title: Bootstrap
 thumbnail: /tutorials/javascript/images/bootstrap-1.png
 tagline: Create a website using Bootstrap.
-sort-key: 2200
+sort-key: 1100
 meta-title: Bootstrap
 meta-description: Create a website using Bootstrap.
 meta-image: /tutorials/html/javascript/bootstrap-2.png
 tags: [tutorial, javascript, css, bootstrap]
-lastUpdated: 2021-03-22
+previousPost: /tutorials/javascript/fetch
----
+nextPost: /tutorials/javascript/

-**Note:** I wrote this tutorial back in 2017.
-Since then, I've personally stopped using Bootstrap.
-I'm leaving this tutorial up for now, but I recommend using vanilla JavaScript and CSS instead!
+updated: 2022-03-09
 ---

 {% include toc.md %}

-At this point you should have created a few webpages, changed how they look using CSS, and made them interactive using JavaScript.
-You should also have a basic understanding of [jQuery](/tutorials/html/jquery).
-If not, then you should probably come back to this tutorial after you've done a few more projects!
+Now you know how to use HTML to create a webpage, how to style it with CSS, and how to make them interactive using JavaScript.
+You've also learned about JavaScript libraries, which let you use code written by other people.

 This tutorial introduces Bootstrap, which is a JavaScript library and a set of CSS styles you can use in your own webpages.